olpata/nodejs_usermanager/readme.txt

 **TODO - check and update - some packages not using - efj,promise,sqlite?
 **TODO - check migration and use install
-**TODO - check efl views and add bootstrap to view hbs **TODO - move salt to table and generate for each user.
+**TODO - check efl views and add bootstrap to view hbs